ApoorvTyagi/english-transliterate/README.md

 ## Installation

-You can easily install Transliterate Names using npm:
+You can install package using npm:

 ```bash
 npm i english-transliterate